-The Corporation of Delta review and acceptance of Engineering and Landscape Plans does not confirm the accuracy or adequacy of the design; nor does the Corporation accept responsibility for any damages or costs incurred due to errors, omissions, or deficiencies in the design or location of any existing or new works and services.
+City of Delta review and acceptance of Engineering and Landscape Plans does not confirm the accuracy or adequacy of the design; nor does the City accept responsibility for any damages or costs incurred due to errors, omissions, or deficiencies in the design or location of any existing or new works and services.

-Four (4) sets of drawings are to be submitted if not specified.
+Four (4) sets of drawings including CAD file and PDFs are to be submitted if not specified.